witblacktype/freeCodeCamp_projects/ubuntu/ubuntu_setup.md

 The two main tasks that comprise each workflow:

 - Develop locally in Atom and use Firefox to inspect the document.
-- Develop locally under git and push changes to Github.
+- Version control local development under git and push changes to Github.

 ##### Use Case # 1